patacongo/Pascal/doc/PascalNotes.md

 - `function RemoveDir(dirPath : string) : boolean` - Remove a new directory.  .
 Returns `true` if the directory was successfully removed.
 - `procedure RmDir(dirPath : string)` - Remove a new directory.
 No failure indication is returned.

 Other directory operations inspired by Free Pascal are provided in the unit `FileUtils.pas`.
-Some primitive directory intrinics are provided to support this unit.
+Some primitive directory intrinics are provided in the run-time code to support this unit.
 Those intrinsics are very close to the underlying functions from the standard C library, on which the Pascal run-time is built.
+As a rule, then should not be used by Pascal application code for portability reasons.
 These intrinsics include:

 - `function OpenDir(dirPath : string; VAR dir: TDir) : boolean` - Open a directory for reading.
 If the directory was successfully opened, *true* is returned and TDir is valid for use with `ReadDir`.
 - `function ReadDir(VAR dir : TDir, VAR result : TSearchRec) : boolean` - Read the next directory entry.  *true* is returned if the directory entry was read successfully and the content of the `result` will be valid.
+Only the `name` and `attr` field of the `TSearchRec` record are populated.
 The most likely reason for a failure to read the directory entry is that the final directory entry has already been provided.
 - `function RewindDir(VAR dir : TDir) : boolean` - Reset the read position of the beginning of the directory.  *True* is returned if the directory read was successfully reset.
 - `function CloseDir(VAR dir : TDir) : boolean` - Close the directory and release any resources.  *True* is returned if the directory was successfully closed.

 Where the definition of `TDir` is implementation specific and should have be accessed by application code.
 And `TSearchRec` is a `record` type with several fields, some are internal to the implemenation but the following are available to your program:

-- `name` : Name of the file found.
+- `name` - Name of the file found.
-- `size` : The size of the file in bytes.
+- `size` - The size of the file in bytes.
-- `attr` : The file attribute character (as above).
+- `attr` - The file attribute character (as above).
-- `time` : The time and data of the last modification.
+- `time` - The time and data of the last modification.

-The `attribute` is a character type the identifies the type of the file with `'R'` for regular file, `'S'` for system file, or `'D'` for directory as possibilities.
+The `attr` is a integer constant the identifies the type(s) of the file:

+- `faAnyFile` - Find any file (this is a combination of the other flags).
+- `faReadOnly` - The file is read-only.
+- `faHidden` - The file is hidden.
+(Under a POSIX file system, this means that the filename starts with a dot).
+- `faSysFile` - The file is a system file (Under a POSIX file system, this means that the file is a character, block or FIFO file).
+- `faVolumeId` - Drive volume Label (Windows with FAT, not Fat32 of VFAT, file systems only).
+- `faDirectory` - File is a directory.
+- `faArchive` - The file needs to be archived (Windows only)

 Using these intrinic functions, `FileUtils.pas` can then provide:

-- `function FindFirst(fileTemplate, attributes : string; VAR searchResult : TSearchRec ) : boolean` - `FindFirst` function searches for files matching a `fileTemplate` and `attributes`.
+- `function FindFirst(pathTemplate : string; attributes : ShortWord, VAR searchResult : TSearchRec ) : boolean` - `FindFirst` function searches for files matching a `pathTemplate` and `attributes`.
 If successful, `FindFirst` returns *true* and the first match in `searchResult`.
 - `function FindNext(VAR searchResults : TSearchRec) : boolean` - The `FindNext` function looks for the next matching file, as defined in the search criteria given by the preceding `FindFirst` call.
 - `procedure FindClose(VAR searchResults : TSearchRec) - The `FindClose` function closes a successful FindFirst (and FindNext) file search.
 It frees up the resources used by the search in 'searchResults`.

-The `fileTemplate` is full or relative path to the directory to seach.
+The `pathTemplate` is full or relative path to the directory to seach.
 It is a *template* because it may contain wild cards that match many different files: `?` to match any one character and/or `*`  to match 0, 1 or more characters

-The search attributes are the same as described above: `'R'` for regular file, `'S'` for system file, or `'D'` for directory.
-These, however, can be concatenated:  You may set multiple `attributes` from one or more of these by simply concatenating them with the `ConCat` function.
+The search attributes are the same as described above.
+These can be concatenated:  You may set multiple `attributes` from one or more of these by simply `ORing them together.

 ## Units